hayd-ios/app-legal-support/privacy-policy-support-contact-me.md

-*#Privacy Policy*
+Privacy Policy

+Last Updated: 4th June 2025

-RocketSEO is an app created by an indie app developer Hayden Wadsworth.
+Twice Daily is a mobile application developed by indie developer Hayden Wadsworth.

+Data Collection & Privacy
+No Personal Data Collected: This app does not collect, store, or share any personally identifiable information.

+All Data Stored Locally: Any information you enter (e.g., reminders, preferences) is securely stored only on your device and is never transmitted externally.

-No personal data is collected or shared.
+No Third-Party Sharing: Your data remains private and is not shared with advertisers, analytics tools, or other services.

-*#Support - Contact me*

-You can find me on Twitter - @hxydey or feel free to email me:  - hxydenw@yahoo.com
+For questions about this policy, contact: hayden@victra.studio.

+Support
+Have feedback, questions, or need help?
+Feel free to reach out at:
+📧 hayden@victra.studio